Who Is Harvey Weinstein?

 On February 24, 2020, Weinstein was found guilty on two counts: criminal sexual act against Miriam Haley and rape in the third degree.
 He was found not guilty on three accounts: predatory sexual assault, predatory sexual assault and rape in the first degree against Jessica Mann.
 On March 11, he was sentenced to 23 years in prison and ordered to register formally as a sex offender.

 Following his sentencing hearing, Weinstein was admitted to Manhattan's Bellevue Hospital for chest pains.
-He then spent a few days at the city's Rikers Island complex, before being transferred to the Wende Correctional Facility outside of Buffalo, New York.
+He was then transferred to the Wende Correctional Facility outside of Buffalo, New York, where he was held in isolation after testing positive for the coronavirus.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!